 Helpful Video Tutorials:

 How to Crochet the Star Stitch in the Round (find the left handed video here)

-How to Crochet the Magic Cirlce (find the left handed tutorial here)
+How to Crochet the Magic Cirlce - the right handed video loads with the page

 15 HDC x 11 rows = 4” square in HDC